Canada (company)

-CANADA is a creative production company headquartered in the Poblenou district in Barcelona, Spain with bases in London and Los Angeles.
+CANADA is a creative production company headquartered in the Poblenou district of Barcelona, Spain, with bases in London and Los Angeles.
 The company specialises in the global production and direction of music videos, commercials and short films.
-Works include music videos for Dua Lipa, Tame Impala and Rosalía, as well as TV spots for Louis Vuitton, IKEA, Coca-Cola, Mercedes-Benz and Apple among many others.
-CANADA is partnered with Diplomats in France, Rekorder in Germany and Pulse Films in North America.
+Works include music videos for Dua Lipa, Tame Impala and Rosalía, as well as TV spots for Louis Vuitton, IKEA, Coca-Cola, Mercedes-Benz and Apple, among many others.

-Since its creation in 2008, CANADA has tried to cultivate an identity based on four fundamental ideas: the integrity of the work as a maximum value, the humour as an escape valve, the respect for tradition as a lure of modernity, and the purpose of achieving all this with as decent a praxis as possible.

-In 2021 CANADA decided to bet fully on sustainability, implementing a shooting work methodology to reduce the footprint of its activity on the planet.